 The support services we offer IES Abroad direct enrollment students are specifically designed to help you achieve your study abroad goals as effectively and smoothly as possible.
 We know studying abroad is an adventure, and, at times, you may need help or just someone to talk to—that’s why our staff is there for you.

-Whether you have questions about academic requirements, housing, or well-being and safety, our London-based IES Abroad staff is available to fully support you.
+Whether you have questions about academic requirements, housing, or well-being and safety, our London-based IES Abroad staff is available to support you.
 Because of our close relationship with the universities in London, IES Abroad is also able to offer you unique academic, social, and cultural opportunities.
 Our staff in London accompanies you throughout orientation, as well as at the IES Abroad field trips and cultural events.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave London, it will feel like home.

 As part of our direct enrollment services, we offer well-located, comfortable housing for all students because securing housing independently can be challenging.
 IES Abroad’s housing options meet our safety and security standards.

 Student Houses - Live in one of University College London’s self-catered student houses.
 Kitchens are provided where you can prepare your own food, or meals may be bought from the various food outlets on the main UCL campus.
 Placement in UCL housing is competitive and applying early is recommended.
 All rooms have computer portals.